arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Therelationshipdetectionproceduresusedbythethreemainapproachestoresearch/Therelationshipdetectionproceduresusedbycognitivescientists/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The relationship detection procedures used by cognitive scientists "
+title: 'The relationship detection procedures used by cognitive scientists '
-nav_order: Therelationshipdetectionproceduresusedbycognitivescientists
-has_children: false
 ---
 # The relationship detection procedures used by cognitive scientists